SimonHarte/SpartanGrid/README.md

 	// generate grid classes with current scope variables .grid-generate();

+Since v2.2.0 the grid configuration for `.grid-unlock()` can either be passed as separate values or bundled in a reusable variable, like this:

+	@grid-config: 'fluid', 960px, 20px, 'fluid', 12;

+	// unlock grid variables and mixins according to config parameters .grid-unlock(@grid-config);

 **HTML**

 	<!-- defining two columns in the current grid (max columns: 12) -->